Gulf and Western Industries: Martin S. Davis restructuring

 Davis slimmed down the company's wilder diversifications and focused it on entertainment, selling all of its non-entertainment and publishing assets.
 The idea was to aid financial markets in measuring the company's success, which, in turn, would help place better value on its shares.
 Though its Paramount division had done very well in recent years, Gulf and Western's success as a whole was translating poorly with investors.
 This process eventually led Davis to divest many of the company's subsidiaries.

-In 1983, Gulf and Western sold Consolidated Cigar Corporation to five of its senior managers.
-Also that year, Gulf and Western sold the U.S. assets of Sega (manufacturing division of Sega Electronics, along with licenses to technology and distribution rights to arcade game library of Sega in the United States for two years) to pinball manufacturer Bally Manufacturing.
-The Japanese assets of Sega (Sega Enterprises, Ltd., Sega trademarks, and its library of games) are purchased by a group of investors led by David Rosen and Hayao Nakayama the year after.
-Gulf and Western subsequently folded the former Sega U.S. companies (the old Sega Enterprises, Inc. and Sega Electronics, Inc. were renamed and currently exist as shell companies Ages Entertainment Software LLC and Ages Electronics, Inc., part of CBS Media Ventures) into Simon & Schuster and the old Sega Europe Limited into Paramount Pictures (since renamed several times and currently exist as High Command Productions Limited, part of Viacom International Inc.) Ironically, years later Paramount and Sega would co-produce movies based on the latter's flagship video game franchise, Sonic the Hedgehog.
+In 1983, Gulf and Western sold Consolidated Cigar to a purchasing group composed by five of its senior managers and headed by its president, Alexander N. Brainard.
+That same year, Gulf and Western sold its building products operations (Livingston-Graham, Symons Corporation and Richmond Screw Anchor Company) to Merrill L. Nash, E. W. Bliss to a group of investors, and the U.S. assets of Sega (manufacturing division of Sega Electronics, Inc., along with licenses to technology and distribution rights to arcade game library of Sega in the United States for two years) to pinball manufacturer Bally Manufacturing.
+The Japanese assets of Sega (Sega Enterprises, Ltd., Sega trademarks, and its library of games) were purchased by a group of investors led by David Rosen and Hayao Nakayama the year after.
+Gulf and Western subsequently folded the former Sega U.S. companies (the old Sega Enterprises, Inc. and Sega Electronics, Inc. were renamed and currently exist as shell companies Ages Entertainment Software LLC and Ages Electronics, Inc., part of CBS Media Ventures) into Simon & Schuster and the old Sega Europe Limited into Paramount Pictures (since renamed several times and currently exist as High Command Productions Limited, part of Viacom International).
+Ironically, a couple decades later Paramount and Sega would team up to co-produce a film series based on the latter's flagship video game franchise, Sonic the Hedgehog.